harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ## Configuring your compiler: Warning and error levels
 - When you write your programs, the compiler will check to ensure you've followed the rules of the C++ language.
-	- If any of the rules are violated, the compiler is required to emit a **diagnostic message**.
+	- If any of the rules are violated, the compiler is required to emit a <mark class="hltr-trippy">diagnostic message</mark>.
 	- The C++ standard does not define how diagnostics should be categorized or worded.
 However, there are some common conventions that compilers have adopted.
 - If compilation cannot continue due to the violation, then the compiler will emit an error.
-- If compilation can continue despite the violation, the compiler may decide to emit either an error or a **warning**.
+- If compilation can continue despite the violation, the compiler may decide to emit either an <mark class="hltr-trippy">error</mark> or a **warning**.
 Warnings are similar to errors, but they do not halt compilation.
 	- In some cases, the compiler may identify code that does not violate the rules of the language, but that it believes could be incorrect.
 In such cases, the compiler may decide to emit a warning as a notice to the programmer that something seems amiss.
 - In most cases, warnings can be resolved by fixing the issue.
 In rare cases, it may be necessary to explicitly tell the compiler to not generate a particular warning.
 	- C++ does not support an official way to do this, but many compilers offer solutions (via `#pragma` directives).